 For years, I’ve been mixing up nuts & seeds and coconut into awesome low carb granola.
 I usually don’t give any thought these grain-free granola concoctions, just adding a little of this and a little of that, but this year I want to experiment with different flavor combinations.
 I shared a really good low carb granola previously which is a cinch to make.
 It has a that great granola crunch with a hint of sweetness.
 I’ve included lots of subs so anyone can make it.

-This Macadamia Nut Granola With Beeries and Flaked Coconut is special.
+This Macadamia Nut Granola With Berries and Flaked Coconut is special.
 It’s full of healthy fats from macadamia nuts, almonds, and coconut flakes, it has great antioxidants from the cacao nibs, and a tart blast of fruit flavor from freeze-dried berries.

 In this homemade low carb cereal, I used a combination of freeze-dried strawberries and raspberries which I bought from Trader Joe’s (around $4?).
 Don’t have a Trader Joe’s?
 You can find some freeze-dried strawberries and raspberries on Amazon.
 I have used pulverized freeze-dried cranberries, strawberries and raspberries in frosting and cakes when I wanted the flavor but not the moisture from fresh berries.
 It works great!